Acer Chromebook 11 N7

 Photo of Acer Chromebook 11 N7

 Note: The Acer Chromebook 11 N7 reached its Auto Update Expiration (AUE) date in June 2022 and no longer receives Chrome OS updates.
-This page is maintained for historical reference.
+This page is maintained for historical reference and for owners researching hardware they still have on a shelf or in service.

 The Acer Chromebook 11 N7 (CB311-7HT) was designed specifically for the education market, prioritizing durability over raw performance.
 Released in 2016, this 11.6-inch touchscreen Chromebook featured MIL-STD 810G military-grade certification, making it one of the most rugged budget Chromebooks available at the time.
 Pocket-lint described it as “one of the sturdiest laptops in the world at this price,” and that assessment held true throughout its lifecycle.
 The spill-resistant keyboard with a drainage system capable of handling up to 11 ounces of water made it particularly well-suited for classroom environments where accidents were inevitable.